Hiking into Osprey Fall is a visual extravaganza at the bottom of a deep canyon in Yellowstone National Park, Wyoming, USA.

 The trail-head for Osprey Fall is south of Golden Gate Pass and Rustic Falls.
 Along the way two buffalo are bumping heads in a territorial dispute.

-Today's hike will be an endurance test in very warm conditions into a deep canyon for the 10 mile (16 KM) return hike into Osprey Fall.
 The spectacular and secluded waterfall resides at the bottom of a deep canyon surrounded by Sheepeater Cliffs in Gardiner's Hole along the Gardiner River in Yellowstone National Park, Wyoming, USA.
-The hike is an inverse climb in an area of vastly different terrain from the southeast geothermal quadrant yielding hot spring experiences like the Old Faithful Geyser Basin.

 The morning is mercifully cool so an additional layer and glove liners are required for the first hour.
 The temperature will be in the mid 90 degrees F (36 degrees C) later in the afternoon.
 The good quality access trail is the Bunsen Peak Road Trail.

 A rapidly warming day requires progressive layering down.
-The traverse along the top of the canyon edge is through an old burn area before arriving at the rustic trail which will drop 800 ft (255 M) to the bottom of the canyon on a long series of switchbacks.
+The traverse along the top of the canyon edge requires crawling over and through an old burn area before arriving at the rustic trail which will drop 800 ft (255 M) to the bottom of the canyon on a long series of switchbacks.

 This rugged trail frequently requires climbing over dead fall onto treacherous volcanic rock and gravel that makes stable footing difficult to maintain on the steep slopes.
 Hiking pants turn black along the climb over charcoal trees left by the 1988 forest fire.